hakanyorukk/banking-project/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+Not: There are an example email and a password for login pre-populated at the login page.

 ## Bank Management System
 A comprehensive bank management system built with Next.js, TypeScript, Supabase, and Tailwind CSS, designed to manage various banking operations such as account management, transaction history, fund transfers, and more.